False widow spiders have been in the UK since the 1870s but have "rapidly spread" throughout the south of England in recent years.

 The name 'false widow' immediately provokes fear, even though false widows are "nothing like as dangerous as black widows," according to Lawrence Bee of the British Arachnological Society.

-- False widows have a large body ranging from 7mm up to 14mm
+False widows have a large body ranging from 7mm to 14mm

-- If there is one, there are likely to be more living in the same place
+If you find one, there are likely to be more living in the same place

 WHAT TO DO IF YOU FIND ONE